Victory for justice-impacted mothers and families in Wisconsin!

 For more than 30 years, a long-overlooked state statute – referred to as the “mother-young child care program” – has required the DOC to provide programming that, among other things, allows pregnant and postpartum individuals who are incarcerated or on supervised release to retain physical custody of their infants and be held in the least restrictive custody.

-The DOC does not currently offer this program to any incarcerated person, and officials wrongly argue that the agency doesn’t need to follow the law because it is an “old statute and there is no funding for it.”
+The DOC failed to offer this program, and officials wrongly argued that the agency doesn’t need to follow the law because it is an “old statute and there is no funding for it.”
 However, the statute, Wis.
 Stat.
 301.049, makes this program mandatory.

-The ACLU and Quarles & Brady LLP are representing two Wisconsin women in DOC custody: one who is currently pregnant and due in June of this year and a second who gave birth in DOC custody in 2023.
-DOC has denied or ignored their requests to participate in the mandatory statutory program.
+The ACLU and Quarles & Brady LLP represented two Wisconsin women in DOC custody: one who was pregnant and due in June of 2025, and a second who gave birth in DOC custody in 2023.
+DOC denied or ignored their requests to participate in the mandatory statutory program.